Market operator licence

 You must not have had an application refused for the same licence within the 12 months prior to making your application, unless you have had a material change in circumstances.

-The fee for a market operator licence is £188.
+The fee for a market operator licence is £234.
 The fee must be paid at the same time the application for the licence is lodged with us otherwise we won't be able to progress it.
-Cheques or postal orders should be made payable to ‘Aberdeenshire Council’.
+The fee is non-refundable.

 How to apply

 You can apply for a market operator licence to be granted or renewed in paper or online.

 To apply by post complete the market operator application form (PDF 226KB) and send your completed application to: